 Assessing integrity in a single interview is difficult for recruiters.
 So, insist on getting references to help understand the candidate’s abilities to refrain from misusing the data.
 Medical coders should treat patient data anonymously, avoid conflicts of interest, and adhere to strict coding standards to avoid legal action.

-With insurance companies, they need to file, process, and rework claims to facilitate payment.
+Insurance companies, need to file, process and rework claims to facilitate payment.
 However, unlike insurance companies, many patients may not have money.
 In such cases, medical billers should cooperate with them to find the ideal payment plan that works for the patient and the organization.